Reading time: 5 min.

 Vitamin A is an essential nutrient for the body and it has many important implications.
 Healthy levels of Vitamin A are needed to ensure that the body’s immune and reproductive systems are functioning properly, and it is also vital for good vision.
 Vitamin A also supports the maintenance of healthy skin, teeth, hair, bones and organs such as the lungs, liver and kidneys.

-But excessive Vitamin A can cause a number of problems, including hair loss.
+However, excessive Vitamin A can cause several problems, including hair loss.
 Here we’ll explain why too much Vitamin A is bad for you and your hair.

 Table of Contents